Link to the Electronic form template is above.

 In case the grant recipient resigns from the school, the unused part of the research grant reverts to the HSE Support Foundation.

-1st category: a grant of 4,000 euros is awarded for a publication in a journal on the FT45 or (beginning January 1, 2017) the FT50 list
+1st category: a grant of 4,000 euros is awarded for a publication in a journal on (the Financial Times) the FT50 list

 2nd category: a grant of 2,000 euros is awarded for a publication in a journal on the ABS 4 list or JUFO 3 (the Finnish Publication Forum) list